-Anyone who went to Manteca at either of its previous locations, that’s exciting news.
+If that makes it look a bit like a butcher’s shop, that’s because it kind of is.
 It comes from a culinary super-duo of Smokestak founder David Carter and former Kitty Fisher’s chef, Chris Leach.
-The former brings his butchery & charcuterie nous to the table; while the latter left his head chef post at Sager + Wilde to travel across Italy and learn the noble art of fresh pasta.
+The former brings his butchery & charcuterie nous to the table (they’ll shortly be installing a salumeria here for in-house cuts); while the latter has travelled across Italy and learn the noble art of fresh pasta.
 And those two skillsets complement each other very well.

 Manteca | 49-51 Curtain Rd, EC2A 3PT

 While you’re on Curtain Road… you can check out BiBo.